-This is particularly clear in her smiles, which never seemed genuine and which has already been scrutinized several times by body language experts (here is an example).
+This is particularly clear in her smiles, which never seemed genuine and have already been scrutinized several times by body language experts (here is an example).

 Why It Mattered

-The most popular word to describe Hillary Clinton was indeed was indeed liar, which is closely related to fake (check the poll).
+The most popular word to describe Hillary Clinton was indeed liar, which is closely related to fake.

 How To Avoid Being Fake

-By amoral I mean Hillary Clinton rarely showed any hint to a strong set of morals and values she believes in.
+Hillary Clinton rarely showed any hint of a strong set of morals and values she believed in.

-This was especially clear with her policies’ flip flopping and when pandering to the audience she had in front:
+This was especially clear with her policies’ flip-flopping when pandering to the audience she had in front: